 Richard Rowe was born on 25 December 1797 in St Botolph’s Lane, Cambridge.
-While Richard was still and boy, and after his mother had died, his father (also Richard, a botanist) was jailed for debt.
+While Richard was still a boy, and after his mother had died, his father (also Richard, a botanist) was jailed for debt.
 Richard worked hard in raising the fee to release his father from the jail on Castle Hill.
 Being skilled in calligraphy and accountancy, he worked as private secretary to several senior members of the University, from whom he learned Latin and Greek.
 In March 1823 he was appointed one of the keepers of the University Library, a job he held until ill-health forced him to resign in 1840.

 On 29 July 1823 he married Sarah Reynolds in her home town of Ludlow, Shropshire.
 The couple settled at 1 Brunswick Terrace, Cambridge, and had two children: Richard Reynolds Rowe (1824‒99) and William Rowe (1828‒59).
 They lived there for the rest of their lives with two servants.
 In 1840, he was appointed estate agent.
 This position he retained until early 1859, resigning it in favour of his younger son William.
 However, William died within three months of taking up the position, and Richard resumed it, but resigned for a second time later that year.
 His entries in census reports record his various employments: 1841 and 1851 “butler”, 1861 “proprietor of houses & land”, 1871 “retired accountant”.
 He was allegedly an accomplished bell-ringer, and is reported to have been also a fine violinist, playing in many concerts with the celebrated Robert Venua.